 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

-Growing in Kentucky
+Marijuana Growing Laws in Kentucky

 Normally I don’t bother talking about taxes when it comes to growing marijuana, but Kentucky is a special situation.
 Their marijuana tax penalty is $2000/per plant if you are caught with 5 or more plants.